Trading the GBP/USD Currency Pair – A Beginner’s Guide

 Of course, some countries regulate the amount of leverage you can use as a retail forex trader.
 For example, the United States allows maximum leverage of 1:50.

 Let’s use 1:100 leverage as an example.
 If you have a $500 account and you want to open a 1K trade on the GBP/USD, you will need less than $13.00 to open this position.

 This is based on an exchange rate of 1.29500 dollars per 1 pound.
-Without using leverage, this would not be possible because a 1K lot of the GBP/USD is worth $1295.
+This would be impossible without using leverage because a 1K lot of GBP/USD is worth $1295.

 Profit and Loss Calculation

 Here at FX Leaders, we go the extra mile to offer traders the best forex signals possible.

 Let’s calculate how much money you’d make if you traded a GBP/USD signal with 12 micro lots and hit a profit target of 276 pips.
 Twelve micro lots is 12,000 of the GBP/USD currency pair.
 If we multiply this by $0.0276, which is 276 pips, we get $331.20 (12,000 x $0.0276=$331.20).